On Cosmological Correlators at One Loop: Introduction

 where $x,y \in \mathbb R$ and $z$ is real with a small imaginary component.
 After complexifying $\theta = -i\log(w)$, the integral on the right hand-side becomes a contour integral over the unit circle in the complex plane of $w$.
 It can be computed by picking the residue of one of the two poles of $w$ in the integrand.

 By expressing $\Omega(u,v)$ as a Whittaker integral, the integrals over $u$ and $v$ become standard iterated integrals

 where $U, V$ and $W$ are functions of $\theta$ and the parameters $k_1,k_2,k_3$.
 The function $\mathcal L(\theta)$ expands into a sum of dilogarithms with arguments that depend on the external kinematics and $\theta$.
 After analytically continuing this function, $\bar{\mathcal{L}}(w)=\mathcal{L}(-i\log(\theta))$, we encounter a problem: $\bar{\mathcal{L}}$ has branch cuts inside and outside the unit circle.
 Interestingly, the function can be organised in such a way that it becomes a sum of two pieces, $ \bar{\mathcal{L}}= \bar F_I+\bar F_O$, which have a `big' branch cut inside and outside the unit circle respectively.
 They also possess `small' branch cuts, outside for $\bar F_I$ and inside for $\bar F_O$, but they can be shrunk to zero in a controlled fashion.
-Therefore, the $\theta$ integral can be performed by taking residues.
+Therefore, the $\theta$ integral can be performed by taking residues, and the result is a sum of dilogarithms with complicated kinematic dependence confirming the naive expectation of \cite{Chowdhury:2025ohm}.

 Having found a single time-ordered loop integral, $\mathcal I$, we can generate the results for all other diagrams by simple permutation- and replacement rules.
 Summing the integrals of all contributing time-ordered graphs, we obtain the full correlator.
 By fixing all external parameters but one, $X_3$, and choosing appropriate $i\epsilon$ prescriptions, we plot the real and imaginary parts of the triangle correlator below specifying the singularities.